Surprising Insights and Symbolic Mouse Meaning

 This Earth and Underworld connection continues in western, medieval Europe, where folk superstitions tell of mice possessing the ability to carry souls of humans who have passed from this physical life.
 Some tales take this soul-carrying a step further and describe mice eking out from the mouths of the deceased, scampering away with the living soul, leaving behind the corporeal remains.
 I think this last observation might be a reference to the plague, in which rats and mice ruled more prominently that kings and queens of the day (vermin being the number one enemy of the times due to their tendency to carry and spread the deadly plague).

-Some suggested key words for symbolic mouse meaning include:
+But I digress.
+Some suggested key words for symbolic mouse meaning include…

 Cleanliness?
-After all that talk earlier about the plague, and common misconception about mice, how could I possibly add 'cleanliness' to this symbolic mouse meaning list?
-Well, it's a little known fact that many kinds of mice (deer mice, certain field mice and voles) keep themselves extremely clean and are constantly grooming themselves.
+Yeah, mice and rats are blamed on a lot of issues revolving around squalor, like the plague.
+So, how could I possibly add ‘cleanliness’ to the symbolic mouse meaning list?
+Well, it’s a little known fact that many kinds of mice (deer mice, certain field mice and voles) keep themselves extremely clean and are constantly grooming themselves.
 See what I mean about falling into the trap of misjudging creatures by misguided rumors and superstition?

 This idea of cleanliness is a symbolic trigger for me when mice come into my awareness.
 When I’m paid a visit by the mouse, I take a look at what needs to be cleaned, groomed or ordered within my own or my client’s life, depending for whom I’m getting the mouse-message.
 This is not only a tip from the squeaky-clean mouse habits, but by paradox, other types of mice (some kinds of house mice, tree mice, certain field and harvest mice) prefer a less cleanly environment.
 These latter types of scruffy mice remind me that clutter (both within the home, the body and the mind) is often a gateway for infiltrators.
 Whichever angle you look (whether they be ‘clean’ mice or dirty-rascal mice), mice are messengers for tidiness.
 Keep that in mind the next time the mouse comes pitter-pattering in your own awareness, and ask yourself if it’s time to clear out, clean up, and establish order in your realms.